 Renault chairman dismisses fears over potential Maubeuge closure

-Renault has no plans to close its Maubeuge plant in northern France, Chairman Jean-Dominique Senard said on Sunday, two days after the carmaker announced 15,000 job cuts globally as part of a major restructuring.

-PARIS: Renault has no plans to close its Maubeuge plant in northern France, Chairman Jean-Dominique Senard said on Sunday, two days after the carmaker announced 15,000 job cuts globally as part of a major restructuring.
+PARIS: Renault has no plans to close its Maubeuge plant in northern France, Chairman Jean-Dominique Senard said on Sunday (May 31), two days after the car manufacturer announced 15,000 job cuts globally as part of a major restructuring.

 The recovery plan, which would eliminate 4,600 jobs in France, aims to consolidate the Maubeuge site's vehicle production with that of the nearby Douai plant.